-A 2007 study randomly assigned 43 men to two groups consuming either a high or low glycemic load diet for 12 weeks.
+A 2007 study published in The American Journal of Clinical Nutrition randomly assigned 43 men to two groups consuming either a high or low glycemic load diet for 12 weeks.
 After 12 weeks, the researchers concluded that the men consuming the low glycemic load diet had decreased numbers of total and inflammatory acne lesions, as well as an increased sensitivity to insulin, which is a hormone that the body employs to use and store sugars that it consumes.
 Greater sensitivity to insulin is good because that means that there is less sugar in the blood.
 Diabetics, who struggle with high blood sugar levels, are generally not sensitive to insulin.5

-A 2007 study randomly assigned 43 men to two groups consuming either a high or low glycemic load diet for 12 weeks.
+A 2007 study published in the Journal of the American Academy of Dermatology randomly assigned 43 men to two groups consuming either a high or low glycemic load diet for 12 weeks.
 After 12 weeks, the researchers concluded that the men consuming the low glycemic load diet had decreased the total number of acne lesions, increased sensitivity to insulin, and decreased levels of androgens (male hormones), which are hormones that cause an increase in sebum (skin oil) production.6

-A 2008 study randomly assigned 31 men to either a low GL diet or a control diet with high amounts of carbohydrates.
+A 2008 study published in the Journal of Dermatological Science randomly assigned 31 men to either a low GL diet or a control diet with high amounts of carbohydrates.
 After 12 weeks, men consuming the low GL diet had decreased sebum production, and less total acne lesions than the men on the control diet.7

-A 2012 study randomly assigned 32 men and women to a high or low glycemic load diet for 10 weeks.
+A 2012 study published in the Journal of the American Academy of Dermatology randomly assigned 32 men and women to a high or low glycemic load diet for 10 weeks.
 Patients consuming the low glycemic diet saw an improvement in acne severity as well as decreased sebaceous gland (skin oil gland) sizes.4

 Studies Showing No Link Between High Glycemic Load Diets and Acne

-A 2010 study randomly assigned 58 men to consume a high or low glycemic load diet for eight weeks.
+A 2010 study published in the journal Nutrients randomly assigned 58 men to consume a high or low glycemic load diet for eight weeks.
 Although men consuming the low glycemic load diet saw greater improvement in acne compared to men consuming the high glycemic load diet, the improvements were not large enough to be considered statistically significant.
-Therefore, this study concluded that a low glycemic load diet did not result in acne improvements or increased insulin sensitivity.9
+Therefore, this study concluded that a low glycemic load diet did not result in acne improvements or increased insulin sensitivity.13

 A 2014 study interviewed 91 patients about their dietary practices and then assigned them to either a high or low glycemic index group based on what they normally ate.
 After examining the patient's acne severity, blood sugar, and insulin levels, the scientists concluded that there were no differences in any of the examined factors between patients consuming a high or low glycemic load diet.2

-However, for now, the evidence seems to at least weakly point toward a connection.
+However, for now, the evidence may point toward a connection.
 Let's look now at the science behind exactly why a high glycemic load diet might increase acne.

 The Science: How Glycemic Load Might Affect Acne